-This is the Strategic Environmental Assessment (SEA) Environmental Report for the Portarlington Draft Joint Local Area Plan (JLAP) 2025-2031.
+This is the Strategic Environmental Assessment (SEA) Environmental Report for a Proposed Material Alteration (No. 40) to the Portarlington Draft Joint Local Area Plan (JLAP) 2025-2031.
 It has been prepared by CAAS Ltd. on behalf of Laois and Offaly County Councils.
-The purpose of this report is to provide a clear understanding of the likely environmental consequences of decisions regarding the adoption and implementation of the Plan.
+The purpose of this report is to provide a clear understanding of the likely environmental consequences of decisions regarding the adoption and implementation of the Plan, to which the Proposed Material Alteration No. 40 relates.